IreneKilgannon/applied_statistics/README.md

 All solutions are documented in [problems.ipynb](https://github.com/IreneKilgannon/applied_statistics/blob/main/problems.ipynb) in this repository.

-## File Overview
+## Repository Overview

     applied_statistics
-    ├── img                     # Images used in the notebook.
+    ├── img/                    # Images used in the notebook.
     ├── .gitignore              # Files and folders ignored by Git.
     ├── README.md               # Repository overview (this file).
     ├── problems.ipynb          # Jupyter notebook containing solutions.